rlworkgroup/garage/docs/user/training_a_policy.md

     """Train TRPO with CartPole-v1 environment.

     Args:
-        ctxt (garage.experiment.ExperimentContext): The experiment
+        ctxt (gExperimentContext): The experiment configuration used by LocalRunner to create the snapshotter.
-            configuration used by LocalRunner to create the snapshotter. seed (int): Used to seed the random number generator to produce determinism.
+        seed (int): Used to seed the random number generator to produce determinism.

     """
     set_seed(seed)
     with LocalTFRunner(ctxt) as runner:
-        env = GarageEnv(env_name='CartPole-v1')
+        env = GymEnv('CartPole-v1')

         policy = CategoricalMLPPolicy(name='policy',
                                       env_spec=env.spec,